vzhou842/victorzhou.com/content/posts/2019-04-25-build-an-io-game-part-1.md

 - [Express](https://expressjs.com/), the most popular web framework for Node.js, to power its web server.
 - [socket.io](https://socket.io/), a websocket library, to communicate between the browser and the server.
 - [Webpack](https://webpack.js.org/), a module bundler.
-I've written about [why you should use Webpack](/blog/why-you-should-use-webpack/).
+Read more about [why you should use Webpack](/blog/why-you-should-use-webpack/).

 Here's what the project directory structure look like: